Tacplan/tacplancore/site/_posts/2013-03-04-markdown-test.md

 Embed images in your posts with ease:
 ![Amazon Web Services](http://images.tacplan.com.s3.amazonaws.com/img/core/Amazon_Web_Services.png)

+We can also do images using an image tag plugin for Jekyll:
+{% image http://images.tacplan.com.s3.amazonaws.com/img/core/Amazon_Web_Services.png "Amazon Web Services" %}

 No matter what you're working on, you'll have quick access to Markdown syntax with handy keyboard shortcuts and toolbar buttons.

 ` C:\format c: /force `